Terjemahkan halaman ini

 Smaller functions have the following advantages:

-• Obvious logic, so the program should be easier to understand.
+• Obvious logic; the program would be much easier to understand.

 • Less bug.